 Aquavit is a traditional Scandinavian spirit flavored with herbs.
 Think of it like a multi-flavored vodka, or an herbal twist on gin.
 Served neat in a cordial glass as an aperitif or in a cocktail, Gamle Ode Dill Aquavit is refreshingly unlike almost any spirits you’ve tasted.

 The emergence of micro-breweries and micro-distilleries in Minnesota and Wisconsin has freed our region to enjoy improved quality from brewing and distilling craftsmanship.
 It has grown from our rediscovered traditions and desire for better quality spirits, now merging with the locavore restaurant and mixologist bartender movements.

-Mike McCarron’s new aquavit venture is located in Minneapolis, Minnesota, and is produced locally at the micro-distillery closest to the Twin Cities, Paul Werni’s 45th Parallel Spirits, in New Richmond, Wisconsin.
+Mike McCarron’s new aquavit venture is located in Minneapolis, Minnesota, and is produced locally at the micro-distillery closest to the Twin Cities when the venture began in 2011, Paul Werni’s 45th Parallel Spirits, in New Richmond, Wisconsin.

 - 1.5 oz Gamle Ode Dill Aquavit

 - 2 droppers Bittercube Cherry Bark Vanilla Bitters

 Instructions: Shake all ingredients over ice and double strain into a glass.

 Portland bartender and blogger Jacob Grier names Gamle Ode his “Best new spirit” of 2012: